Wait Till Helen Comes: Plot

-One evening while Molly babysits her siblings, Heather sneaks out.
-Fearing she has gone to the pond, Molly searches the woods behind the graveyard and eventually discovers the ruins of Harper House, where Helen is persuading Heather to join her in the pond.
-Molly leaps in to rescue her, but Helen vows to drown them both for Molly's interference.
+One afternoon Molly returns home to find a note from Dave and Jean saying they went shopping in Baltimore, leaving Heather unsupervised.
+Fearing she has gone to Harper House, Molly searches the area and finds Helen persuading Heather to join her in the pond.
+Molly leaps in and pulls out the submerged and unresponsive Heather.
+Helen tries to drown them both for Molly's interference.
 Molly tears the locket from Heather's neck and hurls it into the water.
-Helen releases them to pursue the locket, allowing Molly to drag Heather to shore.
-The girls take refuge in the ruins, but the floor collapses beneath them, plunging them into the cellar where they discover the lost skeletal remains of Helen's mother and stepfather.
+Helen releases them to pursue the locket, allowing Molly to drag Heather to shore and resuscitate her.
+The girls take refuge in the ruins, but the floor collapses beneath them, plunging them into the cellar where they discover the skeletal remains of Helen's mother and stepfather.

-A tearful Heather admits that she accidentally started the fire that killed her mother and now fears her father will stop loving her if he learns the truth.
+A tearful Heather admits that she accidentally started the fire that killed her mother, but thinks that her mother’s death is her fault, and fears her father will stop loving her if he learns the truth.
 Helen likewise accidentally started the fire that killed her parents, making her the only person who understood Heather's guilt.
-Molly assures her that her father will always love her and that she, Michael, and Jean would also like to love Heather if only she would let them.
-As they talk, Helen appears in the cellar and begs her parents' bones to forgive her.
-Two more ghosts manifest and embrace Helen before the three spirits disappear.
+Molly assures her that her father will always love her and that she, Michael, and Jean would also love Heather if only she would let them.
+Helen appears in the cellar and begs her parents' bones to forgive her.
+The ghost of Helen’s mother manifests and embraces Helen before the two spirits disappear.
 Seeing that Helen's parents forgave her, Heather feels hope that she, too, will be forgiven.
 Hours later, Dave, Jean, and Michael rescue them from the cellar.
-Heather confesses to her father about the fire, and he forgives her, understanding it was not her fault.
+Heather confesses to her father about the fire, and he forgives her.
 With Heather's guilt now relieved, the family finally begins to bond.

-At summer's end, the remains of Helen's parents are buried under a single stone angel with Helen, whose full name is now engraved upon their marker.
+At summer's end, the remains of Helen's parents are buried under a stone angel with Helen, whose full name Dave engraves upon her marker.
 While visiting their grave, Heather discovers the locket hanging from the angel's hand, along with a note from Helen asking Heather to remember her.
 Molly believes it is safe for Heather to keep the locket now that Helen is finally at peace.